At a glance: CPRA Compliance

 Why you are processing that PI

 A truly effective data map will include both online and offline data processing.
-It should also be directly encoded into your organization’s data infrastructure so that you have a ground level view of data processing.
+It should also be directly encoded into your organization’s data infrastructure—giving you a ground level view of data processing.
 This type of automated data map will ensure the map stays current over time, even as your marketing, product, and engineering teams change vendors or subprocessors.

 If you choose to build out a data map manually, give yourself plenty of time to complete the process of interviewing each data silo owner in your organization and updating a central spreadsheet or document with your findings.

 Be aware, done manually this process may take several months depending on your organization's data footprint.
 In addition to the resource drag of this approach, a manually updated data map will quickly be rendered stale.

 Using an automated tool like Transcend Data Inventory, Silo Discovery, Structured Discovery, and Unstructured Discovery can help future proof your program and give a better ROI on the upfront resource investment.
 The Transcend documentation provides a good summary of the steps involved in setting up a data map

 You’ll recall that, under CCPA, “sale” is defined as the transfer of personal information to a third party for valuable or monetary consideration and that consumers were granted the right to opt-out of the “sale” of their PI.

-CPRA created a new right, which allows consumers to opt-out of the “sharing” of their PI.
+CPRA expanded this right, allowing consumers to opt-out of the “sharing” of their PI.
 Under CPRA, “sharing” means the transfer of a consumer’s personal information to a third party for purposes of “cross-context behavioral advertising,” whether or not for monetary or valuable consideration.